 - Subject header added: [SPAM – DEFINITE]

 - Messages identified as “low priority” (e.g. bulk mail, marketing lists) but not spam, will have a new header added:

 - All messages will have an X-Proofpoint-Spam-Details header which will provide the details of the message’s scoring and the most relevant rule that has matched.

 What's the difference between Spam and Phishing?

 Spam is unsolicited email that often attempts to sell a product or service.
-Typically, spam is addressed to a vast number of people in hopes that by casting a wide enough net, the spammers will increase their chance of getting a response.
+Typically, spam is addressed to a vast number of people in hopes that casting a wide enough net will increase the likelihood of getting a response.